 - Select Manage Data > Collection > Collection.

-- Find the name of the installed Collector to which you'd like to add a Source and select Add > Add Script Action.
+- Find the name of the Installed Collector to which you want to add the script action and select Add > Add Script Action.

-- Configure the Script Action as described previously in this topic.
+- Configure the script action as described in Step 2 above.

 - Define a search and click Save As.

-When the Collector gets the result of the scheduled search, it runs the script defined by the customer to process the results.
+When the Collector gets the result of the scheduled search, it runs the script.
 The output of the script is collected by the script action, and you can run a query to get the results.

 For this example, the Collector runs the following system command: